smysnk/factorio-discord-bot/README.md

 file which are uploaded via the configured URLs before shutting down (for `/stop`).
 Use `DISCORD_CHANNEL_ID` to restrict the channel and `DISCORD_GUILD_ID` to limit registration to a single guild.

+The `/githubstatus` command displays the current status of GitHub services.